Best Database GUI Tools 2026: TablePlus, DBeaver, DataGrip, DbVisualizer

 • DataGrip: Most powerful, JetBrains IDE, $99-199/year

-• TablePlus free tier limited to 2 tabs
+• TablePlus free tier is limited to 2 tabs

 Frequently Asked Questions